Cleansing ceremony held at home linked to Bruce McArthur investigation | CBC News

 The couple whose home has been a focal point of the Bruce McArthur investigation held a ceremony Saturday to bless and renew the property.

-Faith leaders spoke, and musicians sang songs, while community members and politicians gathered at the home in Toronto's Leaside neighbourhood.
+Faith leaders spoke, and musicians sang songs, while community members, a police representative and politicians gathered at the home in Toronto's Leaside neighbourhood.

 - 'There was never a hint' anything was wrong, says owner of home tied to Bruce McArthur investigation